boyter/searchcode-server/README.txt

  - OWASP checking on code result pages based on OWASP code crawler
  - Log Tail screen added to Admin
  - Add server date time output to admin page
+ - Add rebuild all button to Admin page

 30 August 2016 - 1.2.4
  - Add gzip compression to most used routes